bitcart/bitcart-docs/bitcart-basics/walkthrough.md

 ### Signing payouts

-By default, all wallets in BitcartCC are watch-only.
+By default, all wallets in Bitcart are watch-only.
 We typically only require an address or xpub for payment processing needs.
 Private key is never required.
 In case you use the payouts feature, you will be able to connect relevant wallets used with their private keys.
 Signing will be done in a special "diskless" mode, where all operations will be performed in memory, with no data saved to disk.

 But in case your wallet was created as a hot wallet, it will be used automatically without the need to supply it (note that in this case, as per regular wallet loading operations, the keys will be saved on disk)